 \subsection{Single lens: reception at its focal region}

-Another single lens transmission scenario, involves transmission from an interstellar distance into the focal region of a lens (the case iv). in Sec.~\ref{sec:transmit-geom}).
-In this case, transmitter is now positioned at large distance of $z_{\tt t}$ from the lens, while the receiver is at the focal region of that lens at $z_{\tt r}\geq R^2_1/2r_{g_1}\ll z_{12}$ from it, so that in this case $z_{\tt t}\ll z_{\tt r}$.
-This case is also covered by (\ref{eq:mu_av}).
-The only difference from scenario discussed in Sec.~\ref{sec:single-A} is that the laser beam divergence in this case will naturally result in a large spot size illuminated by the transmitter at the lens plane, thus reducing the incident power and overall link performance.
+Another single-lens transmission scenario involves transmission from an interstellar distance into the focal region of a lens, corresponding to case iv) of Sec.~\ref{sec:transmit-geom}.
+The transmitter is at a large distance $z_{\tt t}$ from the lens, while the receiver is in the focal region at $z_{\tt r}\geq R_1^2/(2r_{g_1})$, with $z_{\tt t}\gg z_{\tt r}$.
+This case is covered by Eq.~(\ref{eq:mu_av}).
+The only difference from the scenario discussed in Sec.~\ref{sec:single-A} is that the laser beam divergence in this case will naturally result in a large spot size illuminated by the transmitter at the lens plane, thus reducing the incident power and overall link performance.